ddnexus/pagy/lib/javascripts/README.md

   unless Rails.env.production?
 ```

-will create/refresh the `app/javascript/pagy-module.js` symlink pointing to the installation file path, every time the app restart.
+will create/refresh the `app/javascript/pagy-module.js` symlink pointing to the installation file path, every time the app restarts.
 Then you can use the symlink exactly as it was a local file in your app.

 #### Rails Webpacker (legacy)